gispatial/fullstack-engineer-practical/README.md

 AUTH0_AUDIENCE=YOUR_AUDIENCE
 ```

-Ensure that you replace the `YOUR_AUTH0_DOMAIN` and `YOUR_AUTH0_AUDIENCE` placeholder with the appropriate credentials as obtained from your Auth0 dashboard.
+Ensure that you replace the `YOUR_DOMAIN` and `YOUR_AUTH0_AUDIENCE` placeholder with the appropriate credentials as obtained from your API settings.

 ### MongoDB